 The 2010 BMG treble booster prototype’s specifications were determined primarily by Nigel and myself, and discussions were held at times with both Barry Moorhouse and Pete Malandrone regarding this prospective BMG product.

-From the time that we began Fryer Sound Ltd in 2008 I had experimented with prototypes for a possible BMG booster and although we were very busy with many other things, Nigel and I had regular discussions about the BMG treble booster project in emails such as these below.
-The emails below show the final steps in the process.
+From the time that we began Fryer Sound Ltd in 2008 I had experimented with prototypes for a possible BMG booster and although we were very busy with many other things, Nigel and I had regular discussions about the BMG treble booster project at that time.

 Below are photos of my prototype BMG booster including pics of repairs that I did recently to a surface mount 47uf cap which had broken off the board.
 I replaced it with a standard size 47uf capacitor, the blue one you can see in one of the pics.